St Wulfram's Church, Grantham: The spire

+Stained glass

+St Wulfram's is home to four modern stained glass windows dating to the second half of the 20th century, two designed and made by John Hayward and one each by Harry Harvey and Leonard Evetts.
+Harvey's 1962 window was the first to be installed, given in memory of the Caitlin family.
+It depicts the War in Heaven as St Michael defeats the Devil.
+Evetts' 1969 window, given in memory of Jessie Maria Porter, shows the Nativity of Jesus.
+Hayward's two windows were installed in 1970 and 1974.
+The first, given in memory of Minnie Hall, shows Jesus walking on water to rescue St Peter.
+His second, remembering Lily Pinchbeck, depicts the seven Christian sacraments.

 Music

-A set of chimes which had been disused for years, and also some quarter jacks, were re-instated during 1877.
-The new clock and chimes by Gillett and Bland were started on 16 February 1877.
-On 5 November 1877 the new clock was inspected by Sir Edmund Beckett, who assessed that it was one of the best turned out by Gillett and Bland.

 The present organ by John Harris and John Byfield dates from 1735.
 It was rebuilt by George Pike England in 1809 and 1833, by Forster and Andrews between 1845 and 1868, by Norman and Beard in 1906 (producing the organ that may be heard today), by Rushworth and Dreaper in 1952, by Cousans of Lincoln in 1972, and by Phillip Wood and Sons of Huddersfield in 1993–94 when a fourth manual was added.
 The case designed by Sir Walter Tapper RA took eight years to complete.
 The old organ case now encloses the choir vestry in the north west corner of the church.
 The specification for the organ, regarded as one of the finest in Lincolnshire, can be found at the National Pipe Organ Register.